Contracts for Arts Services

 Guidelines & Applications

-We are now accepting applications for the FY15 cycle of matching funding granted through power2give.org/atlanta.
+We are now accepting online applications for FY15 Contracts for Arts Services.

 For more information, contact Selena Harper at 404-546-6895 or firstname.lastname@example.org.